Frank Lausche: Legal career

-Mayor and governor
+Governor

-He served until 1944, when he first won election as governor of Ohio, the state's first Catholic in that position.
+He served until 1944, when he first won election as governor of Ohio, the state's first Roman Catholic in that position.
 Lausche served as governor from 1945 to 1947, when he narrowly lost to Thomas J. Herbert.
 Lausche defeated Herbert in a 1948 rematch, however, and served four consecutive two-year terms from 1949 to 1957.
 He was reelected as governor in 1950, defeating state Treasurer Don H. Ebright; in 1952, defeating Cincinnati Mayor Charles Phelps Taft II; and in 1954, defeating state Auditor Jim Rhodes, who later became governor himself.
 Lausche resigned in early 1957, having won election to the United States Senate in November 1956, unseating incumbent Republican George Bender.

 U.S. Senator

 In his first term, with the Senate almost evenly split, Lausche gave Senate Democratic leader Lyndon B. Johnson a scare by hinting that he might vote for Republican William F. Knowland for Senate Majority Leader, although he ultimately did not.
 Throughout his career, Lausche displayed a bipartisan and independent approach to politics, being known by some as a "Democrat with a small 'd'", but his approach to ethnic Democratic politics paved the way for followers such as Ralph S. Locher, who became Mayor of Cleveland and later an associate justice of the Ohio Supreme Court, and Bronis Klementowicz, a leader of Cleveland City Council and law director under Locher.

 Lausche's independence also earned him, among some, the derisive moniker, "Frank the Fence."
-Lausche was easily re-elected to the Senate in 1962, but was defeated in his bid for renomination in 1968, due to his loss of labor union support.
-He lost the Democratic primary against John J. Gilligan by a 55% to 45% margin, and in the general election, Lausche refused to support Gilligan, who went on to lose the general election to then-state Attorney General William B. Saxbe.
+He was easily re-elected to the Senate in 1962, but was defeated in his bid for renomination in 1968, due to his loss of labor union support.
+He lost the Democratic primary against former Congressman John J. Gilligan by a 55% to 45% margin, and in the general election, Lausche refused to support Gilligan, who went on to lose the general election to then-state Attorney General William B. Saxbe.

 Lausche was a very popular, plain-spoken, big-city politician of the old school.
 He was credited with building a coalition of ethnic voters in Cleveland known as the "cosmopolitan Democrats."
 There is some evidence that Republican presidential candidate Dwight D. Eisenhower in 1952 considered asking Lausche to become his running mate and is said to have been considered in the Republican 1956 campaign by Leonard W. Hall in a presidential meeting.

 Retirement and death

-In retirement, Lausche and his wife lived in Bethesda, Maryland.
+In retirement, Lausche and his wife, Jane, lived in Bethesda, Maryland.
 Jane Lausche died November 24, 1981, and, having converted to the Roman Catholic faith, was buried at Calvary Cemetery in southeast Cleveland.
 Lausche continued to live in Bethesda until contracting pneumonia in January 1990.
-He was flown back to Cleveland, and was admitted to the Slovenian Home for the Aged on February 20, where he died of congestive heart failure April 21, 1990.
+He was flown back to Cleveland, and was admitted to the Slovenian Home for the Aged on February 20, where he died of congestive heart failure on April 21, 1990, at the age of 94.

 Lausche's funeral was at St. Vitus Church, with Bishop Anthony Edward Pevec delivering the homily.
 He was buried at Calvary Cemetery.
 His tombstone was incorrectly inscribed with a birth date of 1898.